ebeneditos/telegram.bot/index.md

 It is also possible to write your own filters used with `MessageHandler` and `CommandHandler`.
 In essence, a filter is simply a function that receives a `Message` instance and returns either `TRUE` or `FALSE`.
 If a filter evaluates to `TRUE`, the message will be handled.

+### Restricting users

-For the `kill` example it would be useful to filter that command so to make it accessible only for a specific `<user-id>`.
+For the `kill` example we saw in the [previous page](https://github.com/ebeneditos/telegram.bot/wiki/Basic-Functionalities#stopping-the-bot), it would be useful to filter that command so to make it accessible only for a specific `<user-id>`.
 Thereby, you could add a filter:

 ```r
 filter_user <- function(message){